incepter/react-async-states/packages/docs/docs/api/producer-function.md

   }
 }
 ```
-You can even omit the promise function, it was supported along the with the `replaceState` API that we will see later.
+You can even omit the producer function, it was supported along the with the `replaceState` API that we will see later.
 If you attempt to run it, it will delegate to replaceState while passing the arguments.